Moy: Major search operation for missing woman

 Claire Rock, 46, was wearing a hat and carrying a rucksack when she was last seen in the Square area of Moy at about 14:00 BST on Tuesday.

-The police, Sligo Coastguard helicopter and Lough Neagh Rescue are involved in the search.
+The police, Sligo Coastguard helicopter and Lough Neagh Rescue have been involved in the search on the River Blackwater.

 The police are asking homeowners in Moy to check gardens, outbuildings and vehicles.
-They have appealed for anyone with information to contact them.